-The word “Dabbawalla” translates to dabba = lunch box, and walla = man or the ‘lunch box man’.
+The word “Dabbawala” translates to dabba = lunch box, and wala = man or the ‘lunch box man’.
 It is a 125 year old trade formed by a unique and incredible network of 5,000 men with the complex task of delivering 200,000 homemade lunches each day from suburban homes to downtown offices in the city of Mumbai… all within a period of approximately 3 hours!
 That’s about 65 million ‘dabbas’ a year with almost no mistakes!

-Dabbawallas are largely illiterate rural workers who use nothing more than 3 – 4 symbols crudely painted on their dabbas to create an unparalleled food supply chain by using their remarkable intuition, teamwork and values in contrast to the very sophisticated computerized decision making telecommunication systems costing millions of dollars in the West today.
+Dabbawalas are largely illiterate rural workers who use nothing more than 3 – 4 symbols crudely painted on their dabbas to create an unparalleled food supply chain by using their remarkable intuition, teamwork and values in contrast to the very sophisticated computerized decision making telecommunication systems costing millions of dollars in the West today.

 Here’s how the system works:

 The process is reversed in the evenings with each dabba completing a distance of 60 – 70 km and changing hands 8 times!
 Customers pay about $5/month for this service.
 No computers, RFID, EDI or integration required.
 Simple text messaging is the only advancement since trains made it to India.